Communication Problems? Why HOK is the solution…

 O stands for Open

-As you’ve heard me say many times before, telepathy is a terrible tool for a healthy relationship.
+Always remember, telepathy is a terrible tool for a healthy relationship.
 Let me give you a metaphor to increase your understanding.

 I’ll wait.